by Work the World

 DESTINATION MARKETING-24.05.2015-PHOTOS-PASHUPATINATH TEMPLE

-Last but certainty not least, think about what appeals to you when it comes to your destination.
-Hungry for adrenaline?
+Last but not least, you need to consider what appeals to you regarding your destination.
+Are you hungry for adrenaline?
 Want to be awed by ancient history?
-Feel more at home in a rural town than a busy city?
+Would you feel more at home in a rural town than in a busy city?
 Knowing yourself and what type of environment will inspire you to work to your best ability is key.

-Work the World organise medical electives in Africa and Asia.
-A full list of programmes can be found here
+Work the World organises medical electives in Africa and Asia.
+A full list of our programmes can be found here

 Whichever destination you pick, one truth always remains - we’re here to help you every step of the way.
 Whether it’s by phone or email, our team of expert Elective Consultants have extensive knowledge of all our programmes – both inside the hospital and out.
 To talk to us, simply fill out the short enquiry form.